Susceptible-Infected Epidemics on Evolving Graphs: Upper bound on evoSI

 {\bf Construction of avoSI.} For avoSI we need four sets to partition the set of all edges.
-We use $\mathcal{A}$ to avoid confusion with the construction of evoSI (not to be confused with the $\mathcal{A}_t$ used in Section \ref{sec:pfth2}). {\it Active edges with one end infected} at time $t$, denoted by $\mathcal{A}^{a,1}_t$, are the edges at time $t$ that connect an infected vertex and a susceptible vertex. {\it Active edges with both ends infected}, denoted by $\mathcal{A}^{a,2}_t$, are the unstable edges at time $t$ that connect two infected vertices. {\it Uninfected edges}, denoted by $\mathcal{A}^0_t$, connect two susceptible vertices. {\it Inactive edges}, denoted by $\mathcal{A}^i_t$, consists of stable infected edges.
-Once an edge becomes inactive it remains inactive forever.
-The four sets form a partition of all edges.
+We use $\mathcal{A}$ to avoid confusion with the sets used in the construction of evoSI (not to be confused with the $\mathcal{A}_t$ used in Section \ref{sec:pfth2}). \begin{itemize} \item {\it Active edges with one end infected} at time $t$, denoted by $\mathcal{A}^{a,1}_t$, are the edges at time $t$ that connect an infected vertex and a susceptible vertex. \item {\it Active edges with both ends infected}, denoted by $\mathcal{A}^{a,2}_t$, are the unstable edges at time $t$ that connect two infected vertices. \item {\it Uninfected edges}, denoted by $\mathcal{A}^0_t$, connect two susceptible vertices. \item {\it Inactive edges}, denoted by $\mathcal{A}^i_t$, consist of stable infected edges.
+Once an edge becomes inactive it remains inactive forever. \end{itemize}